-For information on obtaining reprints of this article, please send e-mail to: reprints@ieee.org, and reference the Digital Object Identifier below.
-Digital Object Identifier no. 10.1109/TMC.2017.2737533 easily when wearing it on the left hand.
+In contrast to these prior studies, we develop a training-free, context-free technique to reveal a user's private PIN sequence (to a key-based security system) when a wrist-worn wearable device is employed.
+The wrist-worn wearable devices could be either smartwatches or fitness trackers.
+While the digital smartwatch is designed to be worn on either hand, the user can wear it on the right hand without the concern on traditional watch designed to adjust time easily when wearing it on the left hand.
 Additionally, many people tend to wear fitness tracker on the right hand while keeping wearing traditional watch on the left hand.
-The basic idea is to exploit embedded sensors in wearable devices to capture dynamics of key entry activities and derive finegrained hand movement trajectories traversing secret key entries.
-While wearable devices have equipped with various sensors, it is challenging to accurately recover such finegrained hand-movement trajectories that exhibit only mmlevel difference in distance between keys via low-fidelity sensors.
+The basic idea is to exploit embedded sensors in wearable devices to capture dynamics of key entry activities and derive fine-grained hand movement trajectories traversing secret key entries.
+While wearable devices have equipped with various sensors, it is challenging to accurately recover such fine-grained hand-movement trajectories that exhibit only mm-level difference in distance between keys via low-fidelity sensors.
 In addition, due to hand vibrations and rotations, the coordinate system of a wearable device is not always aligned with a fixed reference, which makes it hard to track the hand movements by using sensor readings directly.
 Additionally, in order to obtain a person's key entries without user cooperation or drawing any attention, the adversary has to achieve the PIN sequence with no training or contextual information.

 To address these challenges, our approach examines the inherent physics phenomenon extracted from the user's key entry activities via wearable sensors and develops distance calculation and direction derivation schemes to produce mm-level accuracy when estimating the moving distance and angle between two consecutive key entries.
 To obtain the complete PIN sequence, our backward PIN-sequence inference algorithm exploits the physical constraints of distance between keys and temporal sequence of key entry activities to construct a tree of candidate key entries for determining the PIN sequence in a reversed manner, because in many practical cases, the "Enter" key is the last key after the user enters his/her PIN sequence.
 The mm-level precision of estimating the fine-grained moving distance and direction between two keys and the backward PIN-sequence inference algorithm enable our system to obtain the user's PIN sequence without training and contextual information.
-Through extensive real experiments, we find that our PIN sequence inference algorithm can achieve high accuracy regardless of different types of wearables and layouts of keypads.
-Furthermore, the performance of our system is consistently good even under low sampling rate (e.g., 25 Hz) or when inferring long PIN sequences.
-Such a technique can easily be extended to support password recovery when people type on keyboards while wearing wearables.
+Such a technique can also be extended to support password recovery when people type on keyboards while wearing wearables.